KrissiKodar/battery_aflestur/README.md

 # battery_i2c
 This folder contains the c++ code for the arduino that communicates with the batteries through I2C.

-This folder should not need any changes.
+The code has been modified to read the dataflashes of BQ3060, BQ4050, BQ78350 correctly.

+For BQ78350 it first unseals the battery, goes into full access mode and then reads the dataflash.
+After the whole dataflash has been read it seals the battery again.

+# GUI
+## contains OssurBatteryReader windows forms application for reading of the batteries (work in progress)

+It is a modified version of SmartBatteryHack, it has been modified to read the dataflash off BQ3060, BQ4050, BQ78350 correctly.

+Currently it reads the entire dataflashes and save them to .csv files which contain the data in raw bytes.
+Interpreting the bytes using the datasheets and saving to a database have to be added later.

 # python_files
 ## see inside the "python_files" folder for more detailed information.